 Here, I’ll be discussing the problem of personal identity.
 My aim is to offer a brief historical account of the problem touching briefly on bodily identity followed by Hume’s take on it.
-‘Psychological continuity theories’ (PCT) are most popular (Parfit, Noonan, etc.) but I won’t discuss the details of them in this post (future posts).
-Rather, I’d like to touch on Hume’s view and offer some reasons for thinking it can described as a PCT view.
+‘Psychological continuity theories’ (PCT) are most popular (Parfit, Noonan, etc.) but I won’t discuss the details of them in this post (maybe future posts).
+Rather, I’d like to touch on Hume’s view and offer some reasons for thinking it can be described as a PCT view.
 I won’t have a robust view worked out, not yet anyway, as my main purposes here are to generate some discussion as to what readers think about the concept after getting a brief run-down/refresher as to what the problem entails.
 First, to get started, why should anyone (including non-philosophers) care about personal identity?
 Here, an answer by Harold Noonan, in his book “Personal Identity”(2003 Routledge) is spot on when he says;

 Man has always hoped to survive his bodily death, and it is a central tenet of many religions that such survival is possible, and what forms, if any, it might take, are matters which depend crucially on the nature of personal identity over time.
 For to survive, in the sense that concerns us, means to continue to exist as persons identifiable as those here and now